BREAST LIFT SURGERY (MASTOPEXY)

 Breast lift surgery is designed to treat and correct the condition of breast ptosis by lifting and reinforcing the internal support structures of the breasts.
 Mastopexy procedures can effectively raise the position of the breasts, tighten the surrounding breast tissue, and remove excess skin in order to create the appearance of youthfully firm, perky breasts.
 Breast lifts can also be employed to treat breast-related aesthetic issues such as: enlarged areolas, asymmetrical breasts (breasts that are different sizes), and downward pointing nipples.

 Mastopexy is a highly technical procedure that requires precision, accuracy and a keen eye to artistic detail.
-At Wright Jones Plastic Surgery, located in Atlanta, Georgia, Dr. Wright Jones is a talented plastic surgeon who takes pride in keeping up with the latest developments in the ever-evolving field of breast surgery, in order to provide his patients with cutting edge surgical techniques and beautifully natural breast lift results.
+At Muse Plastic Surgery, located in Atlanta, Georgia, Dr. Wright Jones is a talented plastic surgeon who takes pride in keeping up with the latest developments in the ever-evolving field of breast surgery, in order to provide his patients with cutting edge surgical techniques and beautifully natural breast lift results.
 Along with his professional staff, Dr. Jones has worked to create a warm, welcoming office environment, where you will feel comfortable and relaxed throughout your breast lift experience.

 BREAST LIFT PROCEDURAL OPTIONS